eBay/accessibility-ruleset-runner/examples/python/README.md

 See <a href='../../topics/CHROMEDRIVERHELP.md'>Chrome Driver Help</a> for more information about installation.

-<b>Note:</b> Make sure the "$HOME/bin" directory exists, it is on the system path and that <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> is placed within the directory.

 ### Python 2.7.16

 <a href='https://www.python.org/doc/essays/blurb/'>Python</a> is an interpreted high-level programming language.
 Its built in data structures and dynamic typing make it attractive for rapid development and scripting.
 Visit the <a href='https://www.python.org/downloads/release/python-2716/'>Python 2.7.16</a> Release for various installers.